 1) In standard-risk patients and in patients who are not eligible for hematopoietic stem cell transplantation (HSCT), maintenance treatment is continued for 2 years, provided the MRD-negative status is maintained.

-2) In high-risk patients (>80% of adult patients), allogeneic HSCT from a human leukocyte antigen (HLA)-compatible sibling or an unrelated donor should be considered.
-If no donors are available, consider autologous HSCT.
+2) In high-risk patients (>80% of adult patients; see Prognosis, below), allogeneic HSCT from a human leukocyte antigen (HLA)-compatible sibling or an unrelated donor should be considered.

-5. Treatment of Ph+ ALL: Chemotherapy combined with tyrosine kinase inhibitors (TKIs) (imatinib, dasatinib) with the goal of allogeneic HSCT in patients who qualify for this therapy.
+5. Treatment of Ph+ ALL: Chemotherapy combined with TKIs (imatinib, dasatinib) with the goal of allogeneic HSCT in patients who qualify for this therapy.
+Because genetic mutations such as T135I may infer resistance to TKI therapy, ponatinib would be the TKI of choice.

-6. Prevention and treatment of CNS involvement: For all patients, remission-induction and usually also remission-consolidation therapies require either CNS treatment, prophylaxis with intrathecal chemotherapy, or both, as well as—depending on the risk profile, age, and comorbidities—CNS radiation.
+6. Prevention and treatment of CNS involvement: All patients receive intrathecal chemotherapy during induction for prophylaxis.
+Those with CNS disease receive therapeutic intrathecal chemotherapy doses as well as—depending on the risk profile, age, and comorbidities—CNS radiation.

-7. Management of patients with no response to the first-line treatment or with relapses: New agents (above), drugs with no cross-resistance with the first-line agents, other drug combinations, HSCT.
+7. Management of patients with no response to the first-line treatment or with relapses: New agents, drugs with no cross-resistance with the first-line agents, other drug combinations, HSCT (all decided in specialized settings only).

 8. Supportive treatment as in acute myeloid leukemia.